Authentication

 The comment in the command line "user@mylaptop", is simply an identifying label which will help you and the person responsible for the server to find the owner (user) and computer (mylaptop) to which the key belongs.

-According to the above, your private (id_ed25519_mylaptop) and public (id_ed25519_mylaptop.pub) keys are saved in the ~/.ssh folder.
+According to the above, your private (id_ed25519) and public (id_ed25519.pub) keys are saved in the ~/.ssh folder.
 This is also the default location where your SSH client will look for a private key when trying to connect to a remote server like mc2.
 If the folder is not found, the keys will be saved on your home space.
 You can also change the name of the keys to best suit your linkings.

-To finish, secure your SSH folder and keys:
+Finish by securing your SSH folder and keys:

-[user@client]$ chmod 700 ~/.ssh
+user@client:~$ chmod 700 ~/.ssh

-[user@client]$ chmod 600 ~/.ssh/id_ed25519_mylaptop
+user@client:~$ chmod 600 ~/.ssh/id_ed25519

-[user@client]$ chmod 644 ~/.ssh/id_ed25519_mylaptop.pub
+user@client:~$ chmod 644 ~/.ssh/id_ed25519.pub

 1.1.
 Key generation for Windows Powershell users